Terricks/XAFBootstrap/README.md

 3. Add XAF Bootstrap module to Module.cs in .Module.Web
 4. Install Microsoft Web Optimization Framework to your .Web project

-You can see video on youtube: https://www.youtube.com/watch?v=mIZcLswlswM
+You can see video: https://www.youtube.com/watch?v=mIZcLswlswM

 #Requirements